yarisvt/tyk-docs/tyk-docs/content/publish/customise/changing-the-navigation.md

 ### Customising the menu with the Dashboard

-The Dashboard has a simple menu editor, you can create the above data structures from "Portal Management" -> "Menus":
+The Dashboard has a simple menu editor, you can create the above data structures from the **Portal Management > Menus** option

 ![Menus nav][4]